-The valley divides two mountain ranges (the Cascade and Coast), and contains
+The valley divides two mountain ranges (the Cascade and Coast),

 The valley definitely has an artsy, expressive, and fun side, with its wine and beer festivals, theater, music, crafts, and even ballooning.
 Many residents and visitors are serious runners and bicyclists, particularly in Corvallis and Eugene, so pay attention while driving.